tumichaels/cs426/lab0/discussions.md

 # Short Answers

 1. Unbuffered channels can contain only 1 message at a time and block on send / receive.
-Buffered channels can contain up to n messages and only block when sending to a full buffer / reading from empty buffer.
+Buffered channels can contain up to $n$ messages and only block when sending to a full buffer / reading from empty buffer.

 2. *Unbuffered* channels are the default in go

 3. The code deadlocks because the goroutine blocks on send.

-4. <-chan, chan<- T, and chan T are read-only, write-only, and read-write channels respectively
+4. `<-chan`, `chan<- T`, and `chan T` are read-only, write-only, and read-write channels respectively

 5. Reading from a closed channel fails silently.
 However, reading from a nil channel causes deadlock.